sudoofus/cifstab/README.md

 `sudo ./cifscloak.py listmounts`

-5/ Remove one or more cifs shares.
+5/ Remove one or more cifs shares from the cifstab.
 ./cifscloak.py removemounts --aliases <alias_to_mount1> <alias_to_mount2>

 `sudo ./cifscloak.py removemounts -a films games`